The loss of a child, including pregnancy loss, is an experience deemed the #1 most stressful life event a person can go through.

 2. Be There to Listen!

 It may be hard to know what to say, or if anything should be said at all.
 Simply sit and listen, and most importantly, listen before you speak.
 This is not the time to minimize or undermine the experience, criticize or judge the mother and father, give advice, try to solve the problem, or come up with a reason why the miscarriage happened.
-Know that there may not be answers to the questions a woman has, and as a friend or family member, you can not solve the problem.
+Know that there may not be answers to the questions a woman has and, as a friend or family member, you cannot solve the problem.

 Actively listen by making eye contact, offering a hug, hand holding, grabbing a tissue or two, grinning or smiling when appropriate, and being emotional too if need be.

-A woman experiencing a miscarriage needs to be able to open up about her personal feelings which may help others understand what she is going through.
+A woman experiencing a miscarriage needs to be able to open up about her personal feelings, which may help others understand what she is going through.
 Sharing emotions will help you offer her the best support for her needs.

 Friendly reminder: sometimes simply saying, “I just don’t know what to say,” may be the most helpful thing to say.